FAQs for Grief & Loss Counseling and Caregiver Support in Denver

 What are the risks of therapy?

 In therapy you may find that talking about your painful experiences from the past and/or present brings up unresolved and unpleasant feelings.
 Sometimes you feel worse before you feel better.
+You might find that you start to make big changes in your life, but others around you aren’t changing.
+This can result in conflict or even in disconnection from some people in your life.
 Because we’re talking about the human brain, results cannot be guaranteed.

 What are the benefits of therapy?